Draggie306/EditingCheatSheets/A Level/A-level OCR Computer Science H446: COMPLETE CHEAT SHEET.md

 #### Link layer

-AKA Data Link/Network Interface layer
+This is also known as the Data Link/Network Interface layer

 Each layer has its own specific tasks in transmitting data over a network.